Matt Olson Player Props: Braves vs. Tigers

 - The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in MLB.

-- Tigers pitchers combine to rank 20th in baseball in home runs allowed (78 total, 1.2 per game).
+- The Tigers rank 19th in baseball in home runs given up (78 total, 1.2 per game).

-- Reese Olson (0-1) gets the starting nod for the Tigers, his second of the season.
+- Reese Olson (0-1) takes the mound for the Tigers to make his second start this season.

-- In his last time out -- in relief on Thursday -- the right-hander tossed five innings against the Philadelphia Phillies, allowing one earned run while surrendering three hits.
+- In his last time out -- out of the bullpen on Thursday -- the righty tossed five innings against the Philadelphia Phillies, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.